Grumstrup1/41934_G42/A2/README.md

 How realistic the claimed *cost estimation* of constructing the building is.

 **Description of the claim:**
-The report for building #2516 provides a cost estimate for various building elements (e.g., windows) including quantities for each building element.
-We want to verify whether the claimed quantities of each elements and their stated costs match what can be extracted from the actual BIM model (IFC).
+The report for building #2508 provides a cost estimate for various building elements (e.g., windows) including quantities for each building element.
+We want to verify whether the claimed quantities of each element in the facade and their stated costs match what can be extracted from the actual BIM model (IFC).
 This allows us to validate whether the reported building cost is realistic and consistent with the projected BIM model.

 **Justification for selection:**
 Cost estimation is a central part of building design and construction.
 Wrong quantities and building element detection can result in incorrect cost estimation and therefore inflated/deflated cost estimations which can significantly impact budgets and decision-making.
 By creating a tool that can not only validate the claimed cost estimation but also creates it own cost estimation based on quantities from the IFC models more correct cost estimations can be made resulting in better decision-making and budgetting.